 Burza explained in the same interview why rather than taking a literal approach to the song's lyrics, she used the video to show off Perry's charisma.
 She said: "I just really wanted to have Katy performing, whilst being surrounded by loads of really sexy girls.
 Of course, I didn't want to feature them too much, as the video was all about Katy, and for me, it was more about insinuating and being suggestive with sexy body shapes and silhouettes.
 It was not [about being] obvious or distasteful.
 The song's lyrics are enough.
 We don't want female teens all over the world pashing each other because they look up to Katy Perry!"

-Katy Perry's boyfriend Travis McCoy, the frontman of Gym Class Heroes, told MTV News about the time he first heard this song.
+Katy Perry's boyfriend at the time, Gym Class Heroes frontman Travie McCoy, told MTV News about the time he first heard this song.
 He recalled: "When she was recording her record she'd send me songs, and when we were making our record I'd send her songs.
 So she sent me a demo of 'I Kissed a Girl,' and we were on tour, and I was playing it during our changeover, just watching the kids react.
 So she came out to one of our shows, and the song came out and she flipped out, like, 'What are you doing playing that?' and I took her to the side of the stage so she could watch the crowd react.
 And now, well, she's huge."

 This won the award for Best Pop Song at the 35th People's Choice Awards, held on January 7, 2009.
 A few days later it won the Virgin Media Music award for Best Track.